Latin America and the Caribbean: Challenges and Opportunities to Return to Growth

 The sessions will cover the following topics:

-· The voice of businessmen and entrepreneurs: Challenges and commitments of the private sector.
-Analysis of the challenges and commitments of the private sector in the region.
+- The voice of business leaders and entrepreneurs: challenges and commitments of the private sector for a more productive region

 Latin America and the Caribbean has an opportunity to establish a path of inclusive and sustainable growth.
 Through collaboration and the exchange of ideas in this forum, leaders in the region can work together to create a more just, resilient, and prosperous economy.